 In Australia, with additional training or formal studies, dentists can become expert professionals in one of 13 occupations, which include:

 - Dental-maxillofacial Radiologist

 - Forensic Odontologist

 - Oral Medicine Specialist

 - Specialist in Special Needs Dentistry

 Most titles above require formal dental education, postgraduate studies, or training.
 Dental qualifications as a specialist must be registered with the Dental Board of Australia (DBA).

-Training and education between Periodontist vs Endodontist
+Training and education between Periodontists vs. Endodontists

 Periodontists and Endodontists are experts in different areas of the mouth.
-Both require additional 2-3 years of formal education and training on top of their dental degrees.
+Both require an additional 2-3 years of formal education and training on top of their dental degrees.
 Once completed, both professions help manage and treat complex oral cases.